-African Americans are often excluded from the history of fashion and beauty.
-However, from black fashion designers like Stephen Burrows, Byron Lars and Tracey Reese; fashion activists like Bethann Hardison, style icons like Ophelia Devore; hair stylists like John Atchison and Olive Benson; the Ebony Fashion Fair show; widely successful hair care companies like Madame C. J. Walker, Johnson Products, Soft Sheen and cosmetic companies like Fashion Fair Cosmetics and Carol’s Daughter, African Americans have played a significant role.
-Black Fashion & Beauty: A Historical View, moderated by former fashion editor of The Wall Street Journal Teri Agins, explores the rich history of African Americans in the fashion and beauty industry.
+African Americans are excluded from the history of U.S. fashion and beauty.
+However, Black Fashion & Beauty: A Historical View shines a light on this important topic that includes black fashion dressmakers Anne Lowe, fashion designers Stephen Burrows, Byron Lars , Jeffrey Banks, and Tracey Reese; fashion activist Bethann Hardison, style icon Ophelia DeVore; hair stylists John Atchison and Olive Benson; the Ebony Fashion Fair show, widely successful hair care companies like Madame C. J. Walker, Johnson Products, Soft Sheen and cosmetic companies like Fashion Fair Cosmetics and Carol’s Daughter.
+Hosted by former fashion editor of The Wall Street Journal Teri Agins, Black Fashion & Beauty: A Historical View explores the rich history of African Americans in the fashion and beauty industry.
 Joining Agins are the legendary fashion show producer, Audrey Smaltz, successful menswear and home décor designer and author, Jeffrey Banks, and Assistant Curator of Costume at The Museum at the Fashion Institute of Technology, Elizabeth Way.
 The discussion also features a Q&A session with questions from The HistoryMakers StyleMakers Advisory Committee.
 Tune in to this incredible panel to learn more about this fascinating and little-known history.

 This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Saturday, December 5, 2020 as the fifth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.